stastnypremysl/lsql/README.md

 This repository contains the documentation of LSQL language (Lapidary Structured Query Language).
 It is not intended as a tutorial and reader is strongly encouraged to read [lsql-csv/README.md](https://github.com/stastnypremysl/lsql-csv/blob/master/README.md) first.

 The documentation suppose, that a new implementation of the language will layer processing to preprocessor, lexer, parser and to the semantics.
-It is strongly recommended, but it is not required by the standard and any incomming programmer is free to commit any suicide he choose. :-)
+It is strongly recommended, but it is not required by the standard and any incomming programmer is free to commit any suicide he chooses. :-)

 The documentation consists few chapters as the languge is processed.